 For example, some banks balk at approval if the founder/principals have not invested any of their own money in the business.

 What You Need to Apply for a Small Business Loan from National:

 - Your legal business name and basic information (e.g. industry, address, phone, email, etc.).

 - The amount that you want to borrow and your intended use of the funds (e.g. business debt, inventory, equipment, etc.).

 And that’s it!
 What’s more, you don’t even have to prepare documentation.
 All of the above information can be submitted to us through our secure online application form.
 From beginning to end, the process takes about 2 minutes, and can be done at anytime, any day of the week.

 Once we receive your application, within 24 hours (or the next business day if we receive your application on a Friday) one of our funding specialists will contact you to learn more about your needs and goals, and explain how we can help you meet them.

 It really is this easy to apply for a small business loan with us.
 We can’t speak for banks and their practices, but as far as we’re concerned — and our satisfied clients around the country would agree — keeping things simple and straightforward is how business should be done!

-If you’re interested in applying for a loan, our 2-minute application can save you time in getting the funding your business needs.
-With no upfront fees and approval within 24 hours, what are you waiting for?
+If you’re interested in applying for a loan, our 1-minute application can save you time in getting the funding your business needs.
+With no upfront fees and funds as fast as 24 hours, what are you waiting for?